DavCorSar/TickTask/README.md

 celery -A ticktask worker -l info
 ```

-and in a diferent terminal:
+and in a different terminal:

 ```sh
 celery -A ticktask worker -l info